davewatters/sectech-ci-pp5/README.md

       As a first time user...
       - I want to be able to intuitively navigate the site
       - I want to easily find information about relevant products
+      - I want to be able to register for a customer account
       - I want to be able to buy software service products
       - I want to be able to buy technical support hours
       - I want to be able to buy consultancy hours